 Regardless of how safe you are as a motorcyclist, the greatest threat to your safety is other drivers.
 Between 2010 and 2016 in Texas, just over half of motorcycle crashes (52%) involved multiple vehicles.

 In honor of Motorcycle Safety Awareness Month this May, the team at DC Law has created this comprehensive report to arm you with useful information to help you stay safe while enjoying the road.

 In this report (click on the links below to jump to each section):

 - Motorcycle safety resources

 Injuries by Age

-The average age of motorcyclists in Texas who crash is 39 years old, while the average age of passengers in crashes is 35 years old.
+The average age of motorcyclists in Texas involved in accidents is 39 years old, while the average age of passengers in accidents is 35 years old.
 Those who’ve crashed and are under 18 years of age, however, were the most likely (52%) to not wear a helmet.

 Here are details, by age, regarding motorists who suffered serious injuries in 2018:

 |Age||# of Injuries||% of Drivers and Passengers Who Didn’t Wear a Helmet|